 - A cumulative GPA of 3.2 or higher over the last 90 quarter hours (60 semester hours) of undergraduate work

 - Demonstrated English language proficiency for applicants whose native language is not English

 Background and Prerequisites

 Applicants should hold a bachelor's degree in mathematics, applied mathematics or another branch of science or engineering.
-You should also have completed coursework in calculus, differential equations, linear algebra, and numerical analysis or scientific computing.
-You should have the ability to program in Matlab, C, C++, Python, Fortran, or a similar scientific computing language.
+You should also have completed coursework in:

-Courses in advanced calculus and/or real analysis are strongly recommended but not required.
+- Calculus series (advanced calculus and/or real analysis strongly recommended but not required)

 Required Application Materials

 - UW Graduate School online application and fee